 - They don’t possess the hard-learned techniques of dealing with clients, colleagues, and bosses to get the project in the can without becoming mired in committee-review hell.

-In the past few months, we’ve done barnburner Boot Camp sessions in both Detroit and Chicago.
+In just the past couple of years, we’ve done barnburner Boot Camp sessions in Chicago, Detroit, Orlando, DC, and Irvine.
 At the end of each session, I offered to pass around my iPhone so that participants could record their candid thoughts on the course.
 Many were camera-shy, but a few took up the challenge:

 A group photo of me with my incredible Camtasia Studio students (Mathematics Professors).